groupby/elements-logic/README.md

 yarn build
 ```

-To build an individual package in response to changes within the `src` directory, run the following command:
+The following command will generate documentation for each module in the `packages` directory.
+It uses [TypeDoc](https://typedoc.org/) and outputs to the `docs` directory.

 ```sh
 yarn dev
 ```

 ##Documentation
 The following command will generate documentation for each module in packages/sfx using typeDoc.
 This will update the index file in the docs folder.
 ```sh
 yarn docs
 ```